cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ---
 **Annotation** is a set of bounding boxes and tracks.
 There are several types of annotations:
 - *Manual* which is created by a person
-- *Semi-automatic* which is created automatically but modified by a person
+- *Semi-automatic* which is created mainly automatically but the user provides some data (e.g. interpolation)
 - *Automatic* which is created automatically without a person in the loop

 ## Interface of the annotation tool